ROCm/Tensile/docs/src/cli-reference/TensileCreateLibrary.rst

 \-\-ignore-asm-cap-cache
     Ignore asm capability cache and derive the asm capabilities at runtime.
 \-\-jobs=CPUTHREADS, \-j CPUTHREADS
     Number of parallel jobs to launch.
+If this options is set higher than *nproc* the number of parallel jobs will be equal to the number of cores.
+If the this option is set below 1 (e.g. 0 or -1), the number of parallel jobs will be set to the number of cores, up to a maximum of 64. (default = -1).
 \-\-lazy-library-loading
     Loads Tensile libraries when needed instead of upfront.
 \-\-library-format={yaml,msgpack}